omelched/django-ognajd/README.md

 ### Configuring

-To register your model as eligible for versioning add property `_versioning = True` to model class definition.
+To register your model as eligible for versioning add property-class `VersioningMeta` to model class definition.

+Then set preferred options.

 e.g: